 How do cats digest food?

 Cats are like gourmets, and it starts when they’re kittens.
-It’s no wonder because their tastebuds are fully operational early on in life so they can taste everything from a very young age.
-But food is not only a matter of taste, it’s also a crucial element for health in general as it provides vital nutrients needed for the body to function properly.
+It’s no wonder because their taste buds are fully operational early on in life, but did you know, cats actually have very few taste buds, around 500 compared to us humans with over 9000!
+There are several other factors involved in why they choose certain foods over others such as texture, temperature and macronutrient profile (protein, fat and carbohydrate content).
+Food is a crucial element for health in general as it provides vital nutrients needed for the animal's body to function properly.

 After your cat has swallowed their food, it passes through their oesophagus into their stomach.
 Digestive enzymes are released which start to break down the food as it then passes into the small intestine.
 It takes your cat’s food around 12-24 hours to travel through their entire digestive system which accounts for around 3% of their total body weight.
 The large surface area of the small intestine helps absorb the nutrients into the body once they have broken down into small pieces.
 The large intestine is the last step in the digestive process, as it transports waste back out of the cat’s body.